Ericv0801/LIRI-BOT/README.md

 ## Overview

-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+LIRI is a backend app that allows its users to retrieve data using different API's such as Bands in Town, Spotify, and OMDB.

 ## Features